 Action 5: Keeping detailed track of assets & liabilities

 When it comes to financial recovery, insurance agencies need to start with having a comprehensive view of their assets and liabilities.
 After that, they need to check if they have enough liquid assets and valued liabilities accurately.

 Besides, they should also examine their cost structures and the return they are getting on assets.
-This will include the assessment of business performance and determining weaker areas that need improvement and the well-performing areas that need to be scaled.
+This will include the assessment of business performance and determining weaker areas that need improvement.
+It also involves identifying well-performing areas that need to be scaled.

-Keeping track of all these factors, agencies can plan on utilizing funds efficiently to enhance the overall business efficiency, productivity, and performance, leading to fast and smooth recovery from the damages caused by the pandemic.
+Keeping track of all these factors, agencies can plan on utilizing funds efficiently to enhance the overall business efficiency, productivity, and performance.
+This will lead to fast and smooth recovery from the damages caused by the pandemic.